glen77777/catchan-wik/Statistics.md

 Pic.7 ![Pic.7](https://github.com/DogMan8/CatChan/blob/master/docs/stats_settings_1.png)<br>

 ###Advanced settings (See Pic.8)
 - Take statistics: Taking statistics, this consumes memory and CPU.
+Turn off when you don't need this function.
 - Estimate num of...: Activate estimation from posts' No., this also consumes memory and CPU.
+Turn off when you don't need this function.
 - Accumulation: Settings of accumulation.
 - Tolerant of ...: This function will work when your local clock is not accurate, but it wastes CPU power.
 You should set it accurate.<br>
 Pic.8 ![Pic.8](https://github.com/DogMan8/CatChan/blob/master/docs/stats_settings_2.png)<br>